AlmaLinux/cloud-images/README.md

 packer build -only=vmware-iso.almalinux-9-aarch64 .
 ```

-Note: At this time, VMWare Fusion desktop, Apple M1 processer expects additional config settings to `run` vagrant box built for aarch64.
-It's behaviour of VMWare Fusion, not an issue of AlmaLinux.
+Note: At this time, VMWare Fusion desktop, Apple M1 processor expects additional config settings to `run` vagrant box built for aarch64.
+It's behavior of VMWare Fusion, not an issue of AlmaLinux OS.

 ```log
 Vagrant.configure("2") do |config|